-The prevent duty requires that all staff are aware of the signs that a child may be vulnerable to radicalisation.
-The risks include, but are not limited to, political, environmental, animal rights, or faith-based extremism that may lead to a child becoming radicalised.
-All staff have undertaken Prevent Duty training via e-learning in order to ensure that they can identify the signs of children being radicalised.
+The Prevent Duty requires that all staff are aware of the signs that a child may be susceptible to radicalisation, extremism and terrorism.
+The risks include, but are not limited to, political, environmental, animal rights, race-based or faith-based extremism that may lead to a child becoming radicalised.
+All staff have undertaken online Prevent Duty training in order that they can identify the signs of children being radicalised.
+This training is refreshed at least annually.